ABOUT ME

 H.265

-The H.265 (a.k.a.
-HEVC, or MPEG-H part 2) is the successor of H.264 that was first released by MPEG on June 7th, 2013 for the MPEG-H standard.
-For example, the codec is used by TikTok and Facebook.
-Its downside is that it's heavily patented.
+The H.265 (known as HEVC or MPEG-H part 2) is the successor to H.264, first released by MPEG on June 7, 2013, as part of the MPEG-H standard.
+The codec is used by platforms such as TikTok and Facebook.
+Its main drawback is that it's heavily protected by patents.

 1 Mbps